World swimming bans transgender athletes from women’s events

 The World Professional Association for Transgender Health just lowered its recommended minimum age for starting gender transition hormone treatment to 14 and some surgeries to 15 or 17.

-FINA’s new 24-page policy also includes proposals for a new “open competition” category.
-The organization said it was setting up “a new working group that will spend the next six months looking at the most effective ways to set up this new category.”
+FINA’s new 24-page policy also proposed a new ”open competition” category.
+The organization said it was setting up ”a new working group that will spend the next six months looking at the most effective ways to set up this new category.”

 Pearce told the AP that the open competition would most likely mean more events, but those details still need to be worked out.